surrealdb/crud-bench/README.md

 - `start`: Skips the specified number of rows before starting to return rows.
 - `limit`: Specifies the maximum number of rows to return.
 - `expect`: (optional) Asserts the expected number of rows returned.

-> [!NOTE]
-> Not every database benchmark adapter supports scans or range queries.
-In such cases, the benchmark will not fail but the associated tests will indicate that the benchmark was `skipped`.

 ```json
 [